Skip to main content

 1. Introduction

-For example, an IT Post-Sale Partner offers software implementation and ongoing technical support.
+For instance, an IT Post-Sale Partner offers software implementation and ongoing technical support.
 A manufacturing Post-Sale Partner provides equipment installation and maintenance.
 This support strengthens the customer's long-term relationship with the vendor.
 Their work often dictates future purchases and renewals.

 2. Context/Background